 - Fracture clinic follow-up – Your case will be triaged according to clinical need and availability of clinics.

 - Physiotherapy follow-up – Your case doesn’t require fracture clinic management and a direct referral to physiotherapy for rehabilitation will be made.
 The physiotherapy department will contact you.

 - Discharge – You will receive a phone call and advice regarding treatment, rehabilitation, expected outcomes and how to seek help if there are problems.

-- Request for more information – More information is required and the VFC will either contact you or ask A&E/MIU to do this.
+- Request for more information – More information is required and the VFC will either contact you or ask Accident & Emergency or the Minor Injuries Unit to do this.